Skip to calculator

 What Is Compound Interest?

 Compound interest is the process of earning interest on both your original investment and on the interest you've already accumulated.
 Unlike simple interest — which only calculates returns on your principal — compound interest creates a self-reinforcing cycle of growth.
 Each period, your interest is added to your balance, and then that larger balance earns even more interest.
 The result is exponential growth that accelerates over time.
+For a deeper overview, see Investopedia’s guide to compound interest.

 Albert Einstein is often credited with calling compound interest "the eighth wonder of the world."
 Whether or not he said it, the math behind the claim is hard to argue with.
+Once the principle clicks, you can apply it across our other tools — model a contributing portfolio with the investment growth calculator, estimate how fast your money doubles with the Rule of 72 calculator, or project your nest egg with the retirement calculator.

 Simple Interest